 Listen carefully and don’t interrupt.

-Start with a sincere, “I’m sorry you feel like this.”
+Be sincere: “I’m sorry you feel like this.”
 This doesn’t mean you are accepting blame - it just means you are sorry they are unhappy.
 There’s a big difference.

 Ask questions, get to the root of the problem without assuming.